johnMediaOnFire/python-gluster-cli-api/README.md

 ### Installation
 You have two options.
- * You can check out this repo anywhere on your gluster server and you should be able to execute ```test.py```. or
+ * Option 1: You can check out this repo anywhere on your gluster server and you should be able to execute ```test.py```.
- * Check out the repo and run:
+ * Option 2: Check out the repo and run:

     python setup.py install

 ##### Usage: